couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 The operation and interface for the console is described in [Using the Web Console](#couchbase-admin-web-console).
-For most of the administrative operations described in this chapter for the REST-API, you can perform the functional equivalent in Couchbase Web Console.
+For most of the administrative operations described in this chapter for the REST API, you can perform the functional equivalent in Couchbase Web Console.

 <a id="couchbase-restapi-read-only-user"></a>